girobusan/imp/README.md

 Like a markdown-based CMS for single file, fully client-side.
 When you need to drop one page somewhere on the web, and do not want (can not) use full-blown CMS or SSG, but still want to use GUI for content editing.

+Unlike many other project of this kind, IMP! page is **fully static by default**, has all required SEO-tags in place and readable by any browser, even text-based.

+But if you want to add interactive content to it, it's completely possible — you can add any custom HTML, CSS and JavaScript, and/or use IMP!
+Helpers API for creating more integrated custom content types of content (see [examples](https://girobusan.github.io/imp-helpers/)).

 → :book: [Docs](https://girobusan.github.io/imp/)

 ## How it works